StrikerCC/ENPM661P1/README.md

 puzzle challenge

 # library
-to import required library,
+To import required library, first import numpy to store the digits in a 2d-array.
-first import numpy to store the digits in a 2d-array then from search import puzzle15, bfs.
+then from search import puzzle15, bfs.
 puzzle15 class give user UI to play with puzzle game node class store state puzzle, and generate children node